-HRD Minister Kapil Sibal spoke to Singh as well as Valson Thampu, the Principal of St Stephen's College where Unmukt is studying, after India captain MS Dhoni and Sports Minister Ajay Maken rallied behind the young cricketer.
+Meanwhile, HRD Minister Kapil Sibal has also spoken to Singh as well as Valson Thampu, the principal of St Stephen's College after India captain MS Dhoni and Maken rallied behind the young cricketer.

 Sibal said he requested Thampu if he could use his discretionary powers to ensure that Unmukt could sit for his university exams.

-Delhi University rules mandate a student to have at least 33.3 per cent attendance in an academic session after all exemptions, but 19-year-old Unmukt, a first year BA student of St Stephen's College, could not attend required number of classes owing to his cricketing engagements.
+Delhi University rules mandate a student to have at least 33.3 per cent attendance in an academic session after all exemptions, but 19-year-old Unmukt, a first year BA student, could not attend required number of classes owing to his cricketing engagements.
 (PTI)